lifebitapp/training-modules/Module-02.md

 ### Variables, Constants and Strings

-1. Create a new Git repo in your GitHub account under your namespace called `PHP`.
+1. Create a new Git repo in your GitHub account under your namespace called `Java`.
 All the code for this module should be committed there.
 2. Create a file called `constants.php` and define 5 PHP constants there via the `define()` method.
 Assign some constants string values and some integer values.
 The integer values should be between one (1) and five (5).
 3. Stage, commit and push your changes.
 4. Create a new file called `main.php`.
 In the `main.php` file bring in the constants.php file in a way that will make it required and that it will be brought in only one time.